‘The future of connectivity is fibre optic infrastructure’

-Virgin Media Business’ Gavin Murphy talks about his career journey from when mobile phone adoption was just taking off and why making mistakes is so important in business.
+Virgin Media Business’ Gavin Murphy talks about his career journey, from when mobile phones were just taking off to today’s telecoms tech.

-As the head of operations for Virgin Media Business, Gavin Murphy is responsible for a wide remit covering inside sales, fulfillment and delivery teams, in-life product management and customer support teams.
+As the head of operations for Virgin Media Business in Ireland, Gavin Murphy is responsible for a wide remit covering inside sales, fulfilment and delivery teams, in-life product management and customer support teams.

 Earlier this year, the subsidiary of Virgin Media launched a new SD-WAN service in a bid to help businesses around Ireland improve their networking and security.